 April 17, 2017

-When you use Cloud IAP with Compute Engine, Kubernetes Engine, or the App Engine flexible environment, you must also use signed headers to secure your app.
+When you use Cloud IAP with Compute Engine, GKE, or the App Engine flexible environment, you must also use signed headers to secure your app.

 Cloud IAP can't currently be enabled for App Engine flexible environment apps.

 March 09, 2017

 Cloud IAP has a static 403 "failed access" page.
 In a future release, admins will be able to customise the failure message text.